codemeasandwich/hyper-element/README.md

 #### How to cleanup

-Any logic you wish to run when the **element** is removed from the page should be returned as a function from the `setup` call
+Any logic you wish to run when the **element** is removed from the page should be returned as a function from the `setup` function

 ```js
 // listen to a WebSocket